AtchayaR2005/Atchaya-Rengaraj/README.md

 ---

 ## 👩‍💻 About Me
-Motivated Information Technology undergraduate with hands-on experience in **web development**, **UI/UX design**, and **IoT-based systems**.
+Motivated Information Technology undergraduate with hands-on experience in **frontend development**, **UI/UX design**, and **IoT-based systems**.
-Currently interning at Cognifyz Technology, focusing on user-centered design and accessible tech solutions.
+Currently interning at Cognifyz Technology, focusing on user-centered design and accessible tech solutions.Exploring Japanese language & culture — JLPT N4 certified, currently pursuing N3.
 Passionate about combining creativity and technology to make a real-world impact.

 ---